develosi/highway-code-quiz/README.md

 * Using a HUD section to help players keep track of results and progress in the game.
 * Choosing a simple easy to read font for the game with a bold style.
 * Ensuring that there is a strong colour contrast throughout the game.
-* Extensive A11y and Colour Blindness accessibility testing carried out, results of all testing is in TESTING.md file.
+* Extensive A11y and colour blindness accessibility testing carried out, results of all testing can be found at: [TESTING.md](TESTING.md).

-LINK TO TESTING FILE HERE *

 ---